jelockwood/recipes/IBM Notifier (SUPER)/README.md

 IBM Notifier (SUPER)
 =========

+[UPDATE - I have since discovered that version 3.0 of the SUPER script deliberately installs an older version of IBM Notifier, version 2.9.1.
+It also when it does a normal automated run checks to see if the copy has changed or is missing and therefore also will replace any newer version with the same 2.9.1.
+Therefore currently there is no point using this recipe.
+If this behaviour changes I will update this README but clearly until then there is no point using this recipe.
+]

 [IBM Notifier](https://github.com/IBM/mac-ibm-notifications) is an app written by IBM's internal support team and allows scripts to use it to display dialogs complete with fields, progress bars, etc.

 It is normally installed in the the /Applications/ directory and there are [existing AutoPkg recipes](https://github.com/autopkg/precursorca-recipes/tree/master/IMB.Notifier) to download and update IBM Notifier in this location as written by Alex Narvey aka @precursoca.
 However another open source project called [S.U.P.E.R.](https://github.com/Macjutsu/super) downloads and installs a copy in to a non-standard location in /Library/Management/super/